lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 # Enter 1 to choose proof of work

 #6
-# Enter your public key for your Koven Ether wallet
+# Enter your public address from your Koven Ether wallet
+# (just so we have an address that we can access with a known private key)

 #7
 # Press Enter to skip to chain/network ID

 #8
-# Enter a number that you can remember
+# Enter a number/chain ID that you can remember
 ```

 <br>